 Curriculum choices in our master’s and specialist programs are designed to enable students to become teacher leaders, college instructors, as well as curriculum specialists, state testing specialists and textbook company representatives.
 Doctoral program graduates are prepared to become university professors, researchers and leaders in the field.

-According to the U.S. Bureau of Labor Statistics, job outlook for teachers is expected to grow 7 percent through 2020.
-The job outlook for instructional leaders/coordinators is expected to grow up to 20 percent through 2020.
-That translates into over 200,000 new jobs nationwide.
-The median national annual salary range for these job classifications is $53,230 to $58,830 per year.
-For university or college professors, the Bureau predicts a 17% increase in jobs by 2020; totaling 305,700 jobs in the 2010-2020 time span.
-The median national salary is $62,050 per year.
+According to the U.S. Bureau of Labor Statistics, job outlook for early childhood teachers is expected to grow 10.5% through 2026, which equates to approximately 50,100 new jobs.
+The job outlook for instructional leaders/coordinators is expected to grow up to 10.5% through 2026.
+That translates into over 17,000 new jobs nationwide.
+The median national annual salary range for instructional leaders/coordinators is $64,450 per year.
+For university or college professors, the Bureau predicts a 10.3% increase in jobs by 2026, totaling 2,400 new jobs.
+The median national salary is $64,780 per year.

 A career in education can be very rewarding, and a typical path offers ample opportunities for professional development and growth.
 Educators make a difference in the lifelong learning experience of their students, as well as, the quality and standards of the programs they teach.